 For decades it was believed Annie Moore, an Irish immigrant arriving in America, went on to live the American dream, discovering riches and comfort by venturing west.
 However the true story of Annie’s life wouldn’t be as grand, but it was far from mundane.

-This New Year’s Day marks the 125 anniversary of the opening of Ellis Island in New York.
+New Year’s Day, 1892 marks of the opening of Ellis Island in New York.
 The facility, which was built on the same island as the Statue of Liberty, is synonymous with peoples and cultures from all over the world as the point where their life in the New World began.

 The First of Many